bpietroniro/budget_schmudget/README.md

 My main objectives for this project were:

-- Create a classic CRUD app following best practices
+- Create a classic CRUD app with a RESTful API, following best practices
 - Separation of concerns between app and database logic
 - Multiple page views
 - Get comfy with PostgreSQL